qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 .. figure:: img/composition_settings.png
    :align: center

-   Composition Settings in the Print Layout
+   Layout Settings in the Print Layout

 General settings
 ................

-Composition can be divided into several pages.
+A layout can be divided into several pages.
 For instance, a first page can show a map canvas, and a second page can show the attribute table associated with a layer, while a third one shows an HTML frame linking to your organization website.
 Set the :guilabel:`Number of pages` to the desired value.
 You can also custom the :guilabel:`Page Background` with the color or the symbol you want.

-The :guilabel:`reference map` select the map item to be used as the composition's master map.
+The :guilabel:`Reference map` selects the map item to be used as the composition's master map.
 The layout will use this map in any properties and variable calculating units or scale.
 This includes exporting the composition to georeferenced formats.